My Story

 I find peace and contentment outdoors, whether in nature or simply in my backyard around our garden.

-I am a lifelong outdoorsman, passionate about issues central to conservation of our natural resources.
+I am an avid turkey hunter, a frequent public land user, a lifelong outdoorsman, and deeply passionate about issues central to conservation of our natural resources.
+I support several conservation organizations through memberships, donations, and direct volunteer involvement.

 Music